CGrassin/kicad_parts/README.md

 This repository contains Kicad symbols and footprints for various parts that do not exist in KiCad's default libraries.
 They were all tested and validated in http://charleslabs.fr projects.

-To install the library, download this repository, open KiCad, "Preferences" > "Manage Symbols Library..." and add the .lib file in global libraries.
-Do the same thing with "Preferences" > "Manage Footprints Library...", selecting the .Pretty folder.
+To install the library, download this repository and extract it, open KiCad, "Preferences" > "Manage Symbols Library..." and add the path of **.lib** file in global libraries.
+Do the same thing with "Preferences" > "Manage Footprints Library...", selecting the **.Pretty** folder.

 This is the full list of parts contained in this repository:
 * **Arduino Pro Mini** board (chinese version)